nikogura/gomason/README.md

 A nice, human readable description for your module, cos that's really nice.
 Having it in a parsable location as a simple string is also useful for other things, as you can probably imagine.

+### Repository

+The url of the repository to which you're planning to publish your binaries.

 ### Building

 Information specifically for building the project.